bsc-quantic/BijectiveDicts.jl/README.md

 ## Codegen comparison

-There is no performance overhead of calling `setindex!` on the regular `BijectiveDict` or on its `adjoint`.
+There is no performance overhead of calling `setindex!` on the regular `BijectiveDict` or on its `inv`erse.
 Both lead to the same LLVM IR and assembly code.

 ### `setindex!`